-Check out the major BAMS course highlights here.
+Check out the major highlights of BAMS as mentioned below:

 |Subject Requirement||Physics, Chemistry and Biology|